omgnetwork/elixir-omg/apps/omisego_api/README.md

     - tracks Ethereum for things happening in the root chain contract (deposits/exits)
     - gathers transactions, decides on validity, forms blocks, persists
     - submits blocks to the root chain contract
+    - see `lib/api/application.ex` for a rundown of children processes involved
   - `omisego_db` - wrapper around the child chain server's database to store the UTXO set and blocks necessary for state persistence
   - `omisego_eth` - wrapper around the [Ethereum RPC client](https://github.com/exthereum/ethereumex)
   - `omisego_jsonrpc` - a JSONRPC 2.0 server being the gateway to `omisego_api`